Introduced in 2016:

 All rights reserved

-The first CSO-1 (Composante Spatiale Optique) satellite could fly on the Soyuz rocket in December 2016 (As of 2011).
+As of 2011, the first CSO-1 (Composante Spatiale Optique) satellite was expected to fly on a Soyuz rocket in December 2016.
 Copyright © 2009 Anatoly Zak